danieljprice/splash/docs/advanced.rst

 The default transformations to physical units are in this case set in the data read.
 However it would be nicer in this case to set the x and y axis units to AU (Astronomical Units), rather than cm.
-From the d)ata menu we proceed as follows:
+From the :ref:`sec:menu-d` we proceed as follows:

 ::